 And they have responded.

-In the three years that we have been holding Flyathlon events, we have raised more than $65,000 for on-the-ground restoration and education projects with our conservation partners Colorado Trout Unlimited and the Western Native Trout Initiative.
+In the four years that we have been holding Flyathlon events, we have raised more than $100,000 for on-the-ground restoration and education projects with our conservation partners Colorado Trout Unlimited, the Western Native Trout Initiative, Volunteers for Outdoor Colorado, and Colorado Parks and Wildlife.
 By design, many of our projects are targeted the basin where our events are held, so we leave the resource better than how we found it.
 Further, where possible, we encourage our program participants to volunteer in the execution of the on-the-ground projects that we fund.

 Conservation through recreation.